K9s/gitlab-release-pipeline/README.md

 The RP has two 'kinds' of publishing that are often configured exactly the same but serve different purposes.

-Prerelease: Publishes non-candidate artifacts ie alpha or debug that are intended for internal use only.
+Prerelease: Publishes non-candidate artifacts ie prerelease or debug that are intended for internal use only.
 These artifacts can be used for testing, integration, or deployment to non-prod environments.

 Release: Publishes candidate artifacts that are intended for general use.
 These artifacts can be used for any